 How To Do HIIT For Beginners

 HIIT workouts are a fast and effective way to increase your fitness.
-You’ll push your body hard for a short time, rest and repeat — and then you’re done!
+You’ll push your body hard for a short time, rest and repeat for a number of rounds — then you’re done!

-Anyone can benefit from HIIT — you don’t have to be an athlete to do this style of training.
-If you are new to HIIT and aren't sure if it's the right fit for you, seek guidance from a fitness professional to make sure it's suitable for you.
+Anyone can benefit from HIIT and you don’t have to be an athlete to get started.
+However, if you're new to HIIT and aren't sure if it's the right fit for you, seek guidance from fitness or healthcare professionals to make sure it's suitable for you.

 Be prepared to push yourself, but know that your effort only needs to be short!
-As you get fitter and stronger you should find that you can sustain a high intensity for longer.
-You may even be able to increase the intensity of each interval.
+As you get fitter and stronger you'll start to find you can sustain your high-intensity effort for longer.

 How often should you do HIIT?

 The number of HIIT workouts you do each week will depend on what other training you're doing, where you are in your fitness journey and whether you're following a structured program.

-A HIIT workout can range from as little as four minutes, and up to 30 minutes or more.
-As a beginner, you can aim for 10-15 minutes of HIIT and increase the number of intervals for a longer workout as your fitness improves.
+A HIIT workout can be as short or as long as you make it!
+As a beginner, a good place to start is with 10-15 minutes, and you can increase the number of intervals for a longer workout as your fitness improves.

-One way to start HIIT is to slowly build the work to recovery ratio.
-As a beginner, you may start on 15 seconds of work to 45 seconds of recovery and over a number of weeks work towards 45 seconds of work to 15 seconds of recovery.
+If you are trying HIIT for the first time, slowly build your work to recovery ratio — you might start with 15 seconds of work to 45 seconds of recovery and over a number of weeks work towards 45 seconds of work to 15 seconds of recovery.

-For example, a Tabata workout has the following structure.
-After warming up thoroughly, complete 20 seconds of all-out effort, followed by 10 seconds of rest.
-Repeat this eight times — for a workout round of just four minutes!
+For example, a Tabata workout has a structure of 20 seconds of all-out effort, followed by 10 seconds of rest.
+You then repeat this sequence eight times over — for an intense workout of just four minutes!

 A HIIT session doesn’t have to be high-impact.
-We often associate high-intensity training with burpees, skipping and other high-impact exercises, but you can do sprint HIIT using an elliptical or in a swimming pool, or exercises that don't involve jumping.
+A common misconception is that HIIT always involves plyometric exercises like burpees and skipping, but you can do HIIT sprints using an elliptical machine, rower, laps in a swimming pool, or exercises that don't involve jumping.

-Strength HIIT can also be low-impact when you select exercises that don’t put a strain on your tendons and joints making it a more accessible option for beginners or anyone that would rather avoid high-impact movements.
-Remember, it’s about how hard you work, not how hard you hit the ground.
+Low impact HIIT involves exercises that don’t put a strain on your tendons and joints making it a more accessible option for beginners or anyone that would rather avoid high-impact movements.
+Remember, it’s about how hard you work, not how hard you hit the ground!

 What to expect during your first HIIT workout

-If you can’t keep going at maximum effort after your first few intervals, don’t worry!
-It can take time to build up your cardiovascular fitness and strength.
-Keep practising, and over time you’ll be able to complete more intervals at maximal effort.
+Don’t feel discouraged if you can’t keep going at maximum effort — it's meant to be tough and it can take time to build up your fitness and strength.
+Be patient and stay consistent, and over time you’ll be able to complete more intervals at your best effort.

 If you enjoy morning workouts but don't like to eat before your session (or don't have the time!), make sure to have a balanced meal the night before, and follow your workout with a nutritious breakfast.

 Wear the right shoes

-Warm up thoroughly before starting the workout.
-This will reduce any risk of injury and ensure your body is ready for the hard work you are about to do!
+Warming up thoroughly before starting any workout can reduce the risk of injury and ensure your body is ready for the movement you are about to do!

 Use lighter weights

-For a strength HIIT workout, reduce the weight you might normally lift during a slower, strength workout so you can complete more reps with proper form.
+If your HIIT workout utilises free weights, reduce the weight you might normally lift during a slower, strength workout so you can complete more reps with the proper form.

 Allow time for recovery

-As with any form of exercise, HIIT may lead to injuries if you don’t take the proper steps before, during and after your workout to ensure you are looking after your body.
-This is why it’s essential to allow enough time for recovery between your HIIT sessions.
-As a general rule, you should allow 48 hours between high-intensity workouts.
+As with any form of exercise, HIIT may lead to injuries if you don’t take precautionary steps before, during and after your workout to ensure you take care of your body.

-When you feel like you don’t have time for a full workout, 10 minutes of HIIT can get your heart racing and help you to maintain your fitness momentum!
+When you don’t have time for a long workout, 10 minutes of HIIT can elevate your heart rate and help you maintain your fitness momentum!

-HIIT is a great option if you are pushed for time or can’t get to the gym.
-You don’t need much equipment to do it, so it’s also a great option for when you’re travelling or on holiday.
+HIIT can be a great option if you're pushed for time or can’t get to the gym and you don’t even need any equipment to get started.